elfarsif/to-do-app/README.md

 5. **Run the application:**

 ```
-npm start
+cd api
+node server.js
+cd ../ui
+ng serve
 ```

 6. **Access the application:**
-Open your browser and navigate to `http://localhost:3000` (or the specified port if you changed it).
+Open your browser and navigate to `http://localhost:4200` (or the specified port if you changed it).

 ## Contributing